-This ham bone split pea soup recipe is so nourishing and satisfying.
-I credit that the pig was from a local organic farm close to where I live here in the Yukon.
+This simple recipe is so nourishing and satisfying.
+This time, I credit that the pig was from a local organic farm close to where I live here in the Yukon.

 I purchase a full pig each year from the Aurora Mountain Farm.
 I like knowing that I am eating local, supporting a local business and encouraging organic farming.
 I like that I know what the animals are eating and how they are being treated and raised.
 I know that they are appreciated for the sustenance that they eventually bring us.

-After roasting the ham and enjoying it as a separate meal, I take the ham bone and little bits of leftover meat and make 12–24 hour bone broth in the slow cooker.
+Ham is a great traditional holiday meal and there’s always a leftover bone to make soup with.
+After roasting the ham and enjoying it on it’s own, I take the ham bone and little bits of leftover meat and make 12–24 hour bone broth in the slow cooker.
 This is an amazing way to pull out the gelatin and amino acids from the bones into the bone broth to make it super satisfying and rich.
+This is one of the best soups and a great way to get all the great nutritional benefits of bone broth.
+Once the bone broth is done, I use it as well as the leftover meat to make this delicious and creamy soup!

 It really feels good to know that you are respecting, using and being nourished by the whole animal as opposed to only eating the muscle meat and nothing else.